edgedb/easy-edgedb/chapter16/index.md

 });
 ```

-After that we can update our `Place` objects to have the link called `linked_important_places` to the `Landmark` objects that we have just inserted.
+And now we can update our `Place` objects to have the link called `linked_important_places` to the `Landmark` objects that we have just inserted.

 ```edgeql
 update Place filter exists .important_places set {